georgeerol/CsvWevApp/README.md

 │   └── test.csv
 ```

 - `app.py` : This file initializes and configure the Flask application and set up all API services.
-This file is the entry point to the CsvWebApp
+It is the entry point to the CsvWebApp
-- `config.config.yaml` : This file contains Various requirement are defined in the `config.yaml`.
+- `config.config.yaml` : This file contains various requirement which are defined in the `config.yaml`.
 These include:
     - App Release Version
     - App URI Path
     - Temp Download Folder
     - Logging information
-- `dev.db.db.py`:  This file create this project database Python object, so that other files can import it.
-All other files import the database variable from this file.
+- `dev.db.db.py`:  This file creates this project database python object, so that other files can import it.
+All other files import the database variable from it.
-            These reason for creating a separate files containing just this is precisely so it's easier to import and to avoid python's circular imports
+            The reason for creating a separate file containing just this is precisely so it's easier to import and to avoid python's circular imports.
 - `dev.env`: This folder contains all the environment needed to run the CsvWebApp based on the `.env` file.
 The behavior template method pattern is used to choose different environment
              such as running the app with a sqlite database(included in this project) or postgres(needs to be install separately)